christianmkg/mkgmarketingweb/_posts/2013-04-16-how-to-personalize-scale-your-digital-marketing.md

 	<li><span style="line-height: 1.5em;"><strong>That equals 12% of the 3.5MM</strong> viewers that tuned into the Mad Men Premiere</span></li>
 	<li><span style="line-height: 1.5em;">A single <strong>personalized paid search or banner ad would reach 400,000 of those viewers for as little as $15,000</strong> a month compared to the budget it takes to shoot a TV ad and purchase the media space</span></li>
 </ul>
-Also, this way, there are zero wasted impressions.Â  You are talking to EXACTLY who you need to be saying EXACTLY what they need hear.
+Also, this way, there are zero wasted impressions.
+You are talking to EXACTLY who you need to be saying EXACTLY what they need hear.
-<h3>Scale Example #2:Â Audience Segmentation</h3>
+<h3>Scale Example #2: Audience Segmentation</h3>
 Who uses your product?

 Let's stick to the cloud example.